its-ekanshi/its-ekanshi/README.md

 💡 **Ask me about:** SQL, Power BI, Excel, Python, and other Data Analytics tools.

-Let's connect and explore exciting data-driven opportunities together! 😊
+"Let's connect and discuss all things Data Analytics!"